GulkoA/splatlab/README.md

 # SplatLab
 3D First Person Shooting game with custom ray-casting engine developed in MatLab.
 Inherits mechanics from Nintendo Splatoon
+Developed as Software Design Project for Engineering 1181 at The Ohio State University

 ## Controls
 * W/A/S/D - movement